 This is the first of several mapping activities you'll complete in this course.
-At the beginning of each unit, you will identify features and label them on a map, and at the end of each unit, you will use maps to respond to the Unit Problem or to connect to the AP themes.
+At the beginning of each unit, you will identify features and label them on a map, and at the end of each unit, you will use maps to respond to the Unit Problem or frame narratives.